 1. The regional fellow shall be expected to deliver a Grand Rounds lecture including a relevant literature review at least once during the course of the fellowship.
-He/she shall also present at the Tuesday Department Case Conference at least once during the course of the fellowship.
+He/she shall also present at the Triangle Regional Meeting (a joint conference with Duke University) at least once during the course of the fellowship.

 2. The regional fellow shall continually review the current literature on regional anesthesia and select a minimum of two articles per month to discuss with a member of the regional anesthesia faculty.

 3. The regional fellow will have the opportunity to learn teaching techniques by educating junior residents, medical students, and CRNAs during the academic year.

 4. By completion of the regional fellowship, the fellow is expected to have a working knowledge base consisting of the following:

 - Specific clinical attributes of various local anesthetics, including onset duration, motor/sensory differentiation, toxicity and treatment

 - Principles and indications for various local anesthetic adjuvants, including epinephrine, phenylephrine, opioids, sodium bicarbonate and clonidine